LoverCheng/airbrb/README.md

 //Example 2:
 availability: [date1, date2, date3, date4, ...];
 ```
-* (Note: If the listing has more than 1 availability range, aggregate them on the frontend and submit them all to the backend in one go when publishing the listing).
+* (Note: If the listing has more than 1 availability range, aggregate them on the frontend and submit them all to the backend in one go when publishing the listing). ✅

 ### 2.3.
 Feature Set 3.
 Landing Page: Listings and Search (16% for solo, 14% for pairs)

 When the app loads, regardless of whether a user is logged in or not, they can access the landing screen.
 The landing screen displays a number of listings that you as a guest may be able to book (on another screen).
 We recommend you create some listings (`2.2`) with one user account, and then create a second user account to build/test `2.3` so that you can view their listing as a potential booking option.

 #### 2.3.1.
 Listings Screen

-* A unique route must exist for this screen.
+* A unique route must exist for this screen.✅
-* This is the default screen that is loaded when a user accesses the root URL.
+* This is the default screen that is loaded when a user accesses the root URL.✅
 * This screen displays a list of all published listings (rows or thumbnails).
 The information displayed in each listing is:
-  * Title
+  * Title  ✅
-  * Thumbnail of property (or video if advanced)
+  * Thumbnail of property (or video if advanced)  ✅
   * Number of total reviews
-  * (any more information you want, though that's optional).
+  * (any more information you want, though that's optional).  ✅
 * In terms of ordering of displayed published listings:
   * Listings that involve bookings made by the customer with status  `accepted` or `pending` should appear first in the list (if the user is logged in).
-  * All remaining listings should be displayed in alphabetical order of title.
+  * All remaining listings should be displayed in alphabetical order of title. ✅

 #### 2.3.2.
 Search Filters

 * On this listings screen, a search section must exist for the user to filter via search parameters.
 You are only required to be able to search by one of the parameters described below at a time.
-* The search section will consists of an input text box:
+* The search section will consists of an input text box: ✅
-  * The input text box will take in a search string, and will search title and city location properties of listings, and only display those that match.
+  * The input text box will take in a search string, and will search title and city location properties of listings, and only display those that match. ✅
-  * You are expected to do this matching on frontend (after loading all the results from the backend).
+  * You are expected to do this matching on frontend (after loading all the results from the backend). ✅
-  * You are only required to do case insensitive substring matching (of each word in the search field), nothing more complicated.
+  * You are only required to do case-insensitive substring matching (of each word in the search field), nothing more complicated. ✅
 * Other form inputs should also exist that allow the user to search by:
-	* Number of bedrooms (a minimum and maximum number of bedrooms, expressed either via text fields or a slider)
+	* Number of bedrooms (a minimum and maximum number of bedrooms, expressed either via text fields or a slider) ✅
-	* Date range (two date fields) - only display bookings that are available for the entire date range as inputted by the user.
+	* Date range (two date fields) - only display bookings that are available for the entire date range as inputted by the user. ✅
-	* Price (a minimum and maximum price, expressed either via text fields or a slider)
+	* Price (a minimum and maximum price, expressed either via text fields or a slider) ✅
 	* Review ratings:
 		- Sort results from highest to lowest review rating **or** from lowest to highest review rating depending
 		- If there is more than one listing with the same rating, their order does not matter
-* The search section must have an associated search button that will action the search to reload the results given the new filters.
+* The search section must have an associated search button that will action the search to reload the results given the new filters.✅

 ### 2.4.
 Feature Set 4.
 Viewing and Booking Listings (9% for solo, 8% for pairs)

 #### 2.4.1.
 View a Selected Listing

- * A unique route must exist for this screen that is parameterised on the Listing ID
+ * A unique route must exist for this screen that is parameterized on the Listing ID
  * For `2.3`, when a listing is clicked on, this screen should appear and display information about a specific listing.
  * On this screen the user is given the listing they have decided to view in 2.4.1.
 This consists of:
 	- Title
 	- Address (displayed as a string, e.g. 1/101 Kensington Street, Kensington, NSW)
 	- Amenities
 	- Price:
-		- If the user used a date range for search in `2.3.2` - display **price per stay**
+		- If the user used a date range for search in `2.3.2` - display **price per stay **
 		- If the user did not use a date range for search in `2.3.2` - display **price per night**
 	- All images of the property including the listing thumbnail (they don't have to be visible all at once)
 	- Type
 	- Reviews